Martin ERASMUS

 Please help us find Martin.
 He was last seen at Kingswood Tafe at 6:30pm, Wednesday 19th November 2008.

-Martin is 32 years old and approximately 6 foot (182 cm).
+Martin was 32 years old when he went missing and approximately 6 foot (182 cm).
 He is of medium build.
 Blue eyes, light brown hair.

 If you read this Marty, we don't need to know your personal business, we just need to know that you're okay!
 We all love and miss you - lots of people are worried.

-*Click here to go to Martin's Facebook page
+*Click here to the Facebook page set up to find Martin

 Missing man sought by NSW police — Kingswood